thermalogic/SEES/README.md

 This course is intended to train **students majored in thermal energy engineering** in good software skills for producing code and documentation.

-After successfully completing the program, the participants will be able to:
+We will cover:

 * writing clean, testable, high quality code in Python
+* interactive analysis and literate programming with the IPython Notebook
 * a useful set of algorithmic and problem reduction techniques
-* computational tools to model and understand data
+* computational tools to model and understand data(numpy, matplotlib, scipy)
-* how to determine which data structure is the most appropriate for solving the problem at hand
+* how to determine which data structure is the most appropriate for solving the problem
 * debug programs using a standardized approach
 * write unit tests and evaluate software quality
 * use version control